 This project builds upon the expertise of Human European Consultancy and existing disability research centres.
 It is supported by national experts and thematic rapporteurs.
 The project has links to relevant networks in the disability policy field.

-The research and information on disability policies and the situation of people with disabilities take into account the elements relevant to disability of policy instruments, such as the UN Convention on the Rights of Persons with Disabilities, the Europe 2020 Strategy, the European Disability Strategy and its successor the Strategy for the Rights of Persons with Disabilities, the European Pillar of Social Rights and the Sustainable Development Goals (SDGs), or their follow up policy initiatives.
+The research and information on disability policies and the situation of people with disabilities take into account the elements relevant to disability of policy instruments, such as the UN Convention on the Rights of Persons with Disabilities, the Europe 2020 Strategy, NextGenerationEU and the Recovery and Resilience Facility, the European Disability Strategy and its successor the Strategy for the Rights of Persons with Disabilities, the European Pillar of Social Rights and the Sustainable Development Goals (SDGs), or their follow up policy initiatives.

 The project covers all EU Member States as well as the other eligible participating REC (Rights, Equality and Citizenship Programme of the European Union) countries.
 It uses the UN CRPD as the reference guidance for the collection of data and analysis.